MediaComem/comem-archidep/ex/render-database-deployment.md

 > :books: Similar to GitHub, [GitLab][Gitlab] is both version control platform that allows developers to manage and track changes to their codebase.
 They both use the Git version control system.
 Although they share the majority of their feature sets, GitLab can be self-hosted, which means that you can install and run it on your own servers.
 This can be useful for organizations that want to have more control over their infrastructure or that have specific security or compliance requirements.

-If you signed up using GitHub, you should see a list of all the repositories you can use to create your service.
+If you signed up using GitHub, you should see a list of all the repositories that can be used to create a web service.
 If not, you will need to follow the procedure to link your GitHub account to Render.
 Choose to appropriate repository for the purposes of this deployment and click **connect**.

 ![Connect GitHub repository to Render](../images/render-service-connect-repo.png)

 > :books: As you can see, you can connect any public Git repository to Render by entering an URL in the field below.

 Once you have connected the repository, you will need to configure the deployment.
 Make sure you set the following basic options up:
-- A name for your web service
+- A name for your web service.
 - The region where the service is deployed (pick the one closest to your customers).
-- The branch from your repository that should be deployed (docker-postgres)
+- The branch from your repository that should be deployed (docker-postgres).
-- The runtime environment (should automagically have Docker selected)
+- The runtime environment (should automagically have Docker selected).
 - The pricing tier.

 ![Render Web Service configuration](../images/render-service-configure.png)